Newly Swissed Online Magazine

 After a weekend of cow parades in the region, farmers will bring back their livestock from Wengernalp.
 The best time to witness this annual Swiss tradition is late morning.

-The cows will depart from Wengernalp at 9:30 AM, making their way into Wengen at 10:30 AM.
+The cows will depart from Wengernalp at 9:30 AM and make their way into Wengen at 10:30 AM.
 You will have the best vantage points along Dorfstrasse.
 By 11:30 AM, the cows will arrive in Lauterbrunnen, trotting into town from the parking lot at the Lauterbrunnen church.

 Sept 23: Désalpes in Blonay

-Very easy to access by car is the town of Blonay near Vevey.
+The town of Blonay, near Vevey, is very easy to access by car.
 Around noon, the herd departs from the Guedères alpine pasture.
-Until the arrival at the castle of Blonay around 1 to 2 PM, the bovines and herdsmen will have walked for a dozen kilometers.
+Until arriving at the castle of Blonay around 1 to 2 PM, the bovines and herdsmen will have walked for a dozen kilometers.

 Starting at 11 AM, those awaiting the cows' arrival will indulge in local food, alphorn concerts, flag-throwing performances, and more.